Public Engagement Grant

 - Eligible persons are Members and non-Members of the Society.

-- SfAM members who apply for this grant should normally have been a Full Member of the Society for one calendar year and paid two subscription payments prior to submitting an application.
+- SfAM members who apply for this grant should normally have been a Full Member of the Society for a minimum of 12 months, and have paid their second consecutive subscription to be eligible to apply.

 - Non-members who apply for this grant should have been working in the area of Science Communication/Public Engagement for more than one year prior to applying for this grant.